gdbroman/broman.blog/about.md

 Send me an email: [contact@gustafdbroman.com](mailto:contact@gustafdbroman.com).

 ☕️ Wanna chat?
 I'm always up for meeting new people.
-Include [Coffee] in the subject line and we can work something out.
+Include [Coffee] in the subject line and we'll work something out.

 ## What Wordpress theme is this?